godkira8600/fake-laugh-detector/README.md

 ### Project Description
 This project analyzes laughter audio to classify it as genuine (real) or posed (fake) using machine-learning techniques.
-It extracts acoustic features such as pitch, energy, rhythm, and MFCCs, then provides predictions through a Flask web application.
+It extracts acoustic features such as pitch, energy, rhythm, and MFCCs, then provides predictions through a simple web application.

 ### The Problem (that doesn't exist)
 Determining whether someone’s laugh is a genuine burst of joy or a carefully rehearsed “ha-ha-ha” performance.